 While I was unable to locate an audio version of this book, I was able to find two messages that Lord gave on it at DiscipleshipLibrary.com, titled Eagles and Turkeys and Fly with Eagles While Living with Turkeys.

 I hope my review of Turkeys & Eagles has sparked within you a desire to read it.
-I would like to close by asking you a couple of questions:

 - Have you read Turkeys & Eagles and/or heard messages related to its general theme?

 - If not, would you like to read Turkeys & Eagles now?